witnet/witnet-solidity-bridge/README.md

 The `UsingWitnet` contract injects the following _internal methods_ into the contracts inheriting from it:

+- **`_witnetEstimateReward()`**:
+  - _Description_:
+    - Estimates the reward amount, considering current transaction's gas price.
+  - _Returns_:
+    - The reward to be included when either posting a new request, or upgrading the reward of a previously posted one.

+- **`_witnetEstimateReward(uint256 _gasPrice)`**:
+  - _Description_:
+    - Estimates the reward amount, considering the given gas price is used when either posting or upgrading a request.
+  - _Inputs_:
+    - `_gasPrice`: the gas price for which we want to retrieve the estimation.
+  - _Returns_:
+    - The reward to be included when either posting a new request, or upgrading the reward of a previously posted one.

 - **`_witnetPostRequest(IWitnetRequest _request)`**:
   - _Description_:
     - Method to be called for posting Witnet data request into the WRB, with provided `msg.value` as reward.